awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Key material<a name="key-material"></a>

-*Key material* is the secret string of bits used in a cryptographic algorithm\.
-Key material must be kept secret to protect the cryptographic operations that use it\.
+*Key material* is the string of bits used in a cryptographic algorithm\.
+Secret key material must be kept secret to protect the cryptographic operations that use it\.
+Public key material is designed to be shared\.

-Each KMS key includes key material along with metadata, such as its [key ID](#key-id) and [key policy](key-policies.md)\.
+Each KMS key includes a reference to its key material in its metadata\.
 The [key material origin](#key-origin) of symmetric encryption KMS keys can vary\.
 You can use key material that AWS KMS generates, key material that is generated in the AWS CloudHSM cluster of a [custom key store](custom-key-store-overview.md), or [import your own key material](importing-keys.md)\.
 If you use AWS KMS key material for your symmetric encryption KMS key, you can enable [automatic rotation](rotate-keys.md) of your key material\.

 By default, each KMS key has unique key material\.
 However, you can create a set of [multi\-Region keys](multi-region-keys-overview.md) with the same key material\.